wtsi-ssg/simple-image-builder/README.md

 When there are later releases these can be pulled on to a feature branch so that you can take advantage of them.

-There is a branch named vmware which extends the system to support vmware...
+There is a branch named vmware which extends the system to support vmware if you need to use this come and talk to us.

 ## extra_script